ZaidRaza26/ZSlider/README.md

-# ZSlider
+# MyLibrary

- A reusable Slider View made with SwiftUI
+A description of this package.